About Huawei TalkBand 1

 The TalkBand B1 app looks unique as it forgoes a simple, bold color scheme that many other fitness trackers use, opting for a nice landscape shot in the background.
 Two bubbles dominate the home screen: one showing your steps and the other showing your total sleep from the last night.
 The step bubble shows you how close you are to your daily goal with a pointer around the circle.

 The below each bubble are metrics that can be watched at a glance, plus distance; calories burned, sunny sleep time, and deep sleep time.
 If you scroll down, you’ll see a timeline of the busiest times of the day, breaking down the duration of your walk, with steps, calories, and distance recorded for each of those times.
+Tapping on any bubbles takes you to a complete breakdown of your activity or sleep, including graphs presenting your most active times of the day and your best rest at night.

 Specific activity tracking is conspicuously absent from the B1; the band only records steps and distance, and there’s no way to arrive at different exercises from a workout.
 The B1 knew I was more active during my early morning workouts by showing me an inflated step count on my timeline around 6:30 am.
 Still, I couldn’t enter my elliptical and treadmill workouts into the app.